KasuRamiReddy1990/kasuramireddy1990/README.md

 -->

-I am a Data Data Engineer at Bangalore India!
+With 8 years of Exp working with huge Data to solve complex business problems, ability to write technical code and articulate in simple business terms with excellent communication skills.
+I am a full stack Data Engineer ability to perform Data Analysis, build production ready Bigdata Pipelines and apply ML algorithms.

 🌱 **I’m currently exploring:** Generative AI with Chat GPT